 “Cannabis medicines can offer a potentially effective treatment as they re-balance and regulate the human body’s natural endo-cannabinoid system.
 This system can become unbalanced, for example by long term stress, and sleep deprivation, and individual genes may make some people more prone to fibromyalgia than others.

-“I am very interested in the relationship between impaired sleep and fibromyalgia.
+Regarding the relationship between impaired sleep and fibromyalgia.
 Stress and psychological trauma can lead to disturbed sleep physiology.
 Stress can prevent patients from reaching Stages 3 and 4 of deep sleep during which the body normally repairs itself.
-Over time this can lead to physical and mental fatigue, and changes in the body resulting in Fibromyalgia symptoms.”
+Over time this can lead to physical and mental fatigue, and changes in the body resulting in Fibromyalgia symptoms.

 Traditional methods of treatment such as Cognitive Behavioural Therapy (CBT), anti-depressants and pain killers may all be helpful.
 But an individually tailored cannabis treatment plan from a doctor specialising in cannabis medicines can result in a significant reduction of pain and an improvement in quality of life and allow other medicines to be carefully reduced or stopped.